-James I. Healy, M.D., Ph.D., age 54, has been a member of our Board of Directors since February 2014.
-Dr. Healy has been a General Partner of Sofinnova Investments (formerly Sofinnova Ventures, Inc.), a biotech investment firm, since June 2000.
-Prior to this, Dr. Healy held various positions at Sanderling Ventures, Bayer Healthcare Pharmaceuticals (as successor to Miles Laboratories) and ISTA Pharmaceuticals, Inc. Dr. Healy is currently on the board of directors of Ascendis Pharma A/S, Natera, Inc., Obseva SA, Y-Mab Therapeutics, Inc. and Iterum Therapeutics PLC.
-Previously, he served as a board member of Amarin Corporation plc, Anthera Pharmaceuticals, Inc., Auris Medical Holdings AG, Durata Therapeutics, Inc., Edge Therapeutics, Inc., CoTherix, Inc., InterMune, Inc., Hyperion Therapeutics, Inc. and several private companies.
+James I. Healy, M.D., Ph.D., age 55, has been a member of our Board of Directors since February 2014.
+Dr. Healy has been a General Partner of Sofinnova Investments (formerly Sofinnova Ventures, Inc.), a venture capital firm, since June 2000.
+Prior to this, Dr. Healy held various positions at Sanderling Ventures, Bayer Healthcare Pharmaceuticals (as successor to Miles Laboratories) and ISTA Pharmaceuticals, Inc. Dr. Healy is currently on the board of directors of Ascendis Pharma A/S, NuCana plc, Karuna Therapeutics, Inc., Natera, Inc., ObsEva SA, Y-mAbs Therapeutics, Inc. and two private companies.
+Previously, he served as a board member of Amarin Corporation, Auris Medical Holding AG, Edge Therapeutics, Inc., Hyperion Therapeutics, Inc., InterMune, Inc.,

+Iterum Therapeutics plc, Anthera Pharmaceuticals, Inc., Durata Therapeutics, Inc., CoTherix, Inc., Movetis NV and several private companies.
+In 2011, Dr. Healy won the IBF Risk Innovator Award and was named as one of the industry's top leading Life Science investors in 2013 by Forbes Magazine.
 Dr. Healy holds an M.D. and a Ph.D. in Immunology from the Stanford University School of Medicine and holds a B.A. in Molecular Biology and a B.A. in Scandinavian Studies from the University of California, Berkeley.
-We believe Dr. Healy is qualified to serve on our Board of Directors due to his extensive experience investing and working in the pharmaceuticals industry and extensive service on the boards of directors of other life sciences companies.
+He was previously a Director on the Board of the National Venture Capital Association (NVCA) and the Board of the Biotechnology Industry Organization (BIO).
+We believe Dr. Healy is qualified to serve as a director due to his significant medical background, extensive experience investing and working in the life science industry and his extensive service on the boards of directors of other life sciences companies.